DoGutierrez/MR-Network-Security-Task-Suitability/README.md

 # Reproducibility Materials

-This repository contains the anonymized participant data, study materials, and analysis scripts for the study "Evaluating Mixed Reality for Spatial and Analytical Network Security Tasks."
+This repository contains the anonymized participant data and analysis scripts for the study "Evaluating Mixed Reality for Spatial and Analytical Network Security Tasks."

 ## Data